extremenetworks/ansible-extreme/GettingStartedwithAnsibleusingGNS3.md

 ## System Setup

-Ideally, there is no need to install ansible on Network Automation Docker Container as it already comes pre-installed with it.
-But for those who are using their own standalone Linux Machines can go though the below section to install the same.
+Ideally, there is no need to install Ansible on Network Automation Docker Container as it already comes pre-installed with it.
+If you are using your own Linux system, you will need to go through the section below to install Ansible:

 ### Installing Ansible